kurdt94/k_doggo/README.md

 # k_doggo
 REDM: Spawn a dog that stays by your side.
+Hunts with you.

 - Sits next to you
 - Sleeps (when you are idle long enough)